Quick overview

 Do you want to know if you have paid your bin charge properly to avoid late payment penalties?
 The process is simple and again you have several options:

-- Call the municipal office: they will provide you with information based on your birth number or address.
+- Call the municipal office: they will give you information according to your birth number or address.

 - Online check: Some municipalities have set up portals where citizens can check the status of their fees themselves.